 How would you like your products to qualify for free 2-day shipping to millions of potential customers?

 You don’t have to go crazy during the Christmas selling season shipping onesie-twosie orders.
+You don’t have to worry about warehousing your products or about going on vacation and missing sales.

-Does eBay have this?
+Does eBay have this for its sellers?
 Nope.

 Winner: Amazon for making your products more readily available to customers with fast, free shipping.